 Whoop: Athletic Strain Tracking

 The downside is that Whoop tells a one-dimensional story.
 Your day is reduced to strain and recovery numbers.
 If you struggle with binge eating, anxiety, or relationship stress, Whoop has nothing to say about it.
-Many users report a few months of high engagement followed by a slow drift away when the metrics stop changing.
+Engagement curves on tracker-only platforms tend to follow a familiar shape: a few months of high engagement followed by a slow drift away once the metrics stop changing.
+The scores plateau, the suggestions feel repetitive, and the band ends up in a drawer.

 Oura: Sleep and Readiness